post-hero-img

 The click-through rate is the ratio of the total number of clicks to the total number of searches.

-the equation for calculating ctr
+The equation for calculating CTR

 The higher your click-through rate, the better.
 When someone searches for something on your website, they get a list of results.
 The click-through rate tells you if they actually found the results useful.
 If they didn’t click on a result, that means they didn’t find what they wanted, but if they do – they (and you) hit the jackpot!
 The more people click on the results and go to the corresponding page, the higher your click-through rate will be.